plentymarkets/docs-raw/plentyInterface/Tag.md

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$data</td>
         <td>The relationship data.
-The properties that are required to update an relationship can be found in the TagRelationship model.</td>
+The properties that are required to update a relationship can be found in the TagRelationship model.</td>
     </tr>
 </table>